 In her litigation work, Jodie has represented numerous Fortune 500 companies, including national insurance companies, an automobile manufacturer, pharmaceutical company, national banks and financial institutions, an agricultural company and an information technology company.
 Jodie has also represented many other local, regional, and/or national construction companies, medical facilities, real estate-related companies, landlords and property management companies, agricultural companies, financial institutions, and other companies, as well as individuals across the county.

 In the area of construction law and litigation, Jodie has represented numerous companies and individuals within the commercial and residential construction industries, including general contractors, architectural, engineering, and other design professional firms, subcontractors, suppliers, as well as commercial property owners.

 Jodie's work within the area of construction law and litigation has involved the following:

 - Mechanic's lien law and litigation;

-- Claims under Iowa Code Chapter 573 for public projects (i.e., public improvement claims);
+- Claims under Iowa Code Chapter 573 for public projects (i.e., public improvement claims / bond claims);

-- Litigating various types of construction cases, both for plaintiffs and defendants, including those involving allegations of negligent work and/or defective products, mechanic's liens, Chapter 573 claims, breach of contract claims, warranty claims, water intrusion and mold claims, bond claims, and collection matters.
+- Litigating various types of construction cases, both for plaintiffs and defendants, including those involving allegations of negligent work and/or defective products, mechanic's liens, Chapter 573 (public project) claims, breach of contract claims, warranty claims, water intrusion and mold claims, bond claims, and collection matters.

-As a result of her work in this area, Jodie is regularly asked to present on Iowa's new Mechanic's Lien Law and otherwise educate her clients on this new law, which will take effect on January 1, 2013.
+As a result of her work in this area, Jodie is regularly asked to present on Iowa's new Mechanic's Lien Law, which took effect on January 1, 2013.
 She also consistently provides her clients with educational updates about the law.
-The following are among the Mechanic’s Lien Law’s major changes: (1) a new centralized online registry, administered by the Iowa Secretary of State, for the filing of all mechanic's liens for residential and commercial projects, as well as pre-lien notices for residential projects; and (2) there will be new pre-lien notice requirements for many residential general contractors, remodelers, and subcontractors/suppliers, including a "Notice of Commencement" that must be filed by many residential general contractors/remodelers within ten (10) days of the commencement of a residential project, as well as "preliminary notices" that must be filed by many residential subcontractors and suppliers.
+The following are among the Mechanic’s Lien Law’s major changes: (1) a new centralized online registry, created and administered by the Iowa Secretary of State, for the filing of all mechanic's liens for residential and commercial projects, as well as pre-lien notices for residential projects; and (2) new pre-lien notice requirements for many residential general contractors, remodelers, and subcontractors/suppliers, including a "Notice of Commencement" that must be filed by many residential general contractors/remodelers no later than ten (10) days after the commencement of a residential project, as well as "preliminary notices" that must be filed by many residential subcontractors and suppliers.